BA: Geography (Lancaster); MSc: Geographical Information Systems (Edinburgh); PhD: Historical GIS (London)

 Fax: +44 (0)1524 846102

-1. The use of GIS technology to study long-term change in the societies of Britain and Ireland in particular through the nineteenth and twentieth centuries.
+1. The use of conventional Historical GIS techniques to study long-term change in Britain and Ireland in particular through the nineteenth and twentieth centuries.

-2. Developing an understanding of what GIS has to offer to historical research and to the humanities more generally and developing the use of these technologies in disciplines including history and literary studies.
+3. Developing an understanding of what GIS has to offer to the humanities and developing the use of these technologies in disciplines including history and literary studies.

-3. Using computing technology across the humanities and social sciences to gain a better understanding of the past.
+4. Using digital technologies across the humanities and social sciences to gain a better understanding of the past.

 - Gregory I.N., Cunningham N.A., Lloyd, C.D., Shuttleworth I. and Ell P.S.
-(2013, in press) Troubled Geographies: A spatial history of religion and society in Ireland.
+(2013) Troubled Geographies: A spatial history of religion and society in Ireland.
 Indiana University Press: Bloomington.
+See the accompanying website for more information.
+The book is reviewed in Journal of Historical Geography.

 - Gregory I.N. and Ell P.S.
 (2007) Historical GIS: Technologies, methodologies and scholarship.
 Cambridge University Press: Cambridge.This has been reviewed in the Economic History Review and the International Journal of Humanities and Arts Computing and was discussed in Progress in Human Geography.